tomc1998/cello2/notes/how-comptime-works.md

 In the type inference example with vector above, the make expression inferred T and 'size' from the first parameter, unifying T[size] with f32[2].

+## Comptime parameters

+When a parameter to a function is marked as comptime, it's required to be a comptime value.